oneconvergence/dkube-examples/chest-xray/README-monitor-ui.md

 ## Example Flow

 - Create the necessary DKube resources
-  - This includes the Code, Dataset and Model repos
-- Train a model for the example using Tensorflow
+- Train and deploy a model
-- Deploy the model for serving
 - Create a monitor
 - For seperate serving and monitoring clusters
   - Add a serving cluster link on the monitoring cluster